belozierov/SwiftCoroutine/README.md

 - **Any scheduler**.
 You can use any scheduler to execute coroutines, including standard `DispatchQueue` or even `NSManagedObjectContext` and `MultiThreadedEventLoopGroup`.
 - **Await instead of resume/suspend**.
 For convenience and safety, coroutines' resume/suspend has been replaced by await, which suspends it and resumes on callback.
 - **Lock-free await**.
 Await is implemented using atomic variables.
 This makes it especially fast in cases where the result is already available.
 - **Memory efficiency**.
-Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents.
+Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents with minimal memory usage.
 - **Create your own API**.
-Gives you a very flexible tool to create your own add-ons or integrate with existing solutions.
+Gives you a very flexible tool to create own powerful add-ons or easily integrate it with existing solutions.

 The following example shows the usage of  `await()` inside a coroutine to manage asynchronous calls.